-- 1. The codomain of h must have a partial ordering $\sqsubseteq$ , so that an update mechanism can be well defined.
-It is important that the annotation for a tuple can be updated if the same tuple is generated again with smaller (according to $\sqsubseteq$ ) annotation.
-This ensures that the resulting annotations are always minimal since tuples will continue being updated with smaller annotations until a fixpoint with annotations is reached. - 2.
-The metric must be compositional, i.e., if t is generated by a rule instantiation $t := t_1, \ldots, t_n$ , then $h(t) = f(h(t_1), \ldots, (t_n))$ .
-The importance of this property is two-fold.
-Firstly, it ensures that the values of the annotations can be computed during evaluation of the Datalog specification, by encoding f as a functor in the transformed Datalog specification.
+- (1) The codomain of h must have a partial ordering ⊑, so that an update mechanism can be well defined.
+It is important that the annotation for a tuple can be updated if the same tuple is generated again with smaller (according to ⊑) annotation.
+This ensures that the resulting annotations are always minimal, since tuples will continue being updated with smaller annotations until a fixpoint with annotations is reached. - (2) The metric must be compositional, i.e., if t is generated by a rule instantiation $t := t_1, \ldots, t_n$ , then $h(t) = f(h(t_1), \ldots, (t_n))$ .
+The importance of this property is twofold.
+First, it ensures that the values of the annotations can be computed during evaluation of the Datalog specification, by encoding f as a functor in the transformed Datalog specification.
 For example, a rule may be transformed to be $R(X, f(h_1, \ldots, h_n)) := R_1(X_1, h_1), \ldots, R_n(X_n, h_n)$ . to compute the value of the annotation.

-Secondly, the compositional property is important for the reconstruction of the proof tree.
-In the backwards search for a body configuration that may produce the head tuple, f may be encoded as a constraint.
-For example, a backwards search may be where the last constraint ensures that the tuples found from the search correctly generate t with matching annotations.
+Second, the compositional property is important for the reconstruction of the proof tree.
+In the backward search for a body configuration that may produce the head tuple, f may be encoded as a constraint.
+For example, a backward search may be where the last constraint ensures that the tuples found from the search correctly generate t with matching annotations.

-? :- $$R_1(X_1), \ldots, R_n(X_n), \psi(X_1, \ldots, X_n), matches(t, X_1, \ldots, X_n), h(t) = f(h(R_1(X_1)), \ldots, h(R_n(X_n)))$$
+?: $R_1(X_1), \ldots, R_n(X_n), \psi(X_1, \ldots, X_n),$ matches $(t, X_1, \ldots, X_n), h(t) = f(h(R_1(X_1)), \ldots, h(R_n(X_n))),$

-3. The metric must be monotone and bounded, i.e., $h(t_i) \sqsubseteq h(t)$ for all $1 \le i \le n$ , and bounded, i.e., there is a minimum value c such that $c \sqsubseteq h(t)$ for any tuple t.
+(3) The metric must be monotone, i.e., $h(t_i) \equiv h(t)$ for all $1 \le i \le n$ , and bounded, i.e., there is a minimum value c such that $c \equiv h(t)$ for any tuple t.
 This property ensures that the provenance evaluation strategy terminates.
-Monotonicity ensures that with each rule application, the annotation converges towards the minimum value c, and once it reaches c, then termination must occur.
+Monotonicity ensures that with each rule application, the annotation converges toward the minimum value c, and once it reaches c, then termination must occur.

 If a given metric satisfies the above properties, then it can be used instead of proof tree height in our framework.
-Examples of such metrics could be the size of proof trees by number of nodes, or a sequence of k proof tree heights describing the smallest k proof trees for each tuple.
-Therefore, our approach could be applicable to wider applications than debugging.
-We leave the integration of other metrics in our provenance evaluation strategy as future work.
+Examples of such metrics could be the size of proof trees by number of nodes or a sequence of k proof tree heights describing the smallest k proof trees for each tuple.
+One could also combine multiple metrics by a lexicographical ordering, for example producing proof trees of minimal height with a minimum number of nodes.